Direct Collapse to Precursors of Supermassive Black Hole Seeds:Radiation-feedback-generated Outflows: Numerical Method

 Under these conditions, accretion onto the parent cell hosting the sink particle is not isotropic.
 In other words, we resolve the Bondi accretion radius.
-This is very important as one can encounter situation when accretion and outflow occur simultaneously along different directions.
-The typical situation is when the outflow is directed in a solid angle along the rotation axis of the sink, while the inflow comes from the near equatorial plane of the neighboring accretion disk.
+This is very important as one can encounter situations when accretion and outflow occur simultaneously along different directions.
+The typical situation is when the outflow is directed at a solid angle along the rotation axis of the sink, while the inflow comes from near the equatorial plane of the neighboring accretion disk.

 The sink particles are also allowed to merge in order to accurately estimate their mass growth rate and to reduce the computational cost.
 Typically, sink particles can be interpreted as overdense gas clumps whose internal evolution we ignore.
 The condition for two sink particles to merge is fulfilled when their separation becomes smaller than $4l_{\rm cell}$.
-The less massive sink particle are assumed to merge with the more massive one.
+The less massive sink particle is assumed to merge with the more massive one.
 This merging process is insensitive to the definition of the critical separation between particles.